Nippon Connection: History

 In 2012 the children’s program Nippon Kids was established.
 From 2012 until 2014, the VGF Nippon in Motion Award was given to the director of the best 12-second spot.

 In 2013, the festival was extended to six days, and the main venues were moved to the Künstlerhaus Mousonturm and Theater Willy Praml in der Naxoshalle.
 Further venues include the cinema at the German Film Museum, the Mal Seh’n cinema, the gallery Ausstellungsraum Eulengasse, and the theater Die Käs.
 Also in 2013 the festival director Marion Klomfass received an honorary award for her outstanding commitment to the support and promotion of Japanese-German exchange from the Japanese Minister of Foreign Affairs (Gaimu Daijin Hyosho).

 In 2014 the Nippon Visions Award became the Nippon Visions Jury Award.
 Also, an audience award, the Nippon Visions Audience Award, was created.
 That year the festival drew more than 16,000 visitors.

 The 15th edition of the festival in 2015 saw the introduction of the Nippon Honor Award for personalities who have made an outstanding contribution to Japanese cinema in their careers.

 In 2018 the new section Nippon Docs was introduced.

 In 2020, due to the restrictions imposed by the COVID 19 pandemics, the festival took place exclusively online for the first time from 9 to 14 June 2020 using a video-on-demand platform provided by Shift72.
 Tokachi Tsuchiya received the Nippon Online Award for the documentary film An Ant Strikes Back for the first time.
 Also in 2020 the festival team received the JaDe award in Cologne.

 In 2023, the new Nippon Rising Star Award was introduced.
 Its first awardee was the singer and actress Toko Miura.

 In 2024, the jury prize Nippon Storytelling Award was presented for the first time for the best screenplay in the Nippon Visions section.

+In 2026, the festival introduced the Nippon Animation Shorts award, a jury prize for the best animated short film.

 Directors and actors who have attended the festival: Koji Yakusho, Shinobu Terajima, Kiyoshi Kurosawa, Shinya Tsukamoto, Nobuhiro Yamashita, Toshiaki Toyoda, Yuki Tanada, Koji Wakamatsu, Isao Yukisada, Ryuichi Hiroki, Sakura Ando, Kiyohiko Shibukawa, Miwa Nishikawa, Shuichi Okita, Koji Yamamura, Shinsuke Sato, Koji Fukada, Kaori Momoi, Kazuyoshi Kumakiri, Akiko Oku and more.

 Programme

 Each year Nippon Connection shows more than 100 short and feature films, mostly as German, European or international premieres.
 The film program is divided into five sections: Nippon Cinema, Nippon Animation, Nippon Visions, Nippon Docs and Nippon Retro.
 Many Japanese filmmakers present their works personally and participate in panel discussions.
-In 2019 more than 70 filmmakers and other artists from Japan visited the festival.
+In 2026 more than 200 filmmakers and other artists from Japan and other countries visited the festival.

 The Nippon Culture section presents lectures, performances, and workshops on various topics of Japanese culture.
 This includes tea ceremony, taiko drumming workshops, Japanese calligraphy, dance and martial arts performances.
 In the evenings, there are usually live concerts or parties.
 International experts on Japanese film give open lectures about various aspects Japanese cinema.